LastL2/Awesome-Last/README.md

 ## Developer Tools
 Ethereum Development environments:
 - [Hardhat](https://hardhat.org/tutorial) for developing Ethereum Contracts and dApps in JavaScript
-- [Foundry](https://book.getfoundry.sh/) manages your dependencies, compiles your project, runs tests, deploys, and lets you interact with the chain from the command-line and via Solidity scripts.
+- [Foundry](https://book.getfoundry.sh/) manages your dependencies, compiles your project, runs tests, deploys, and lets you interact with the chain from the command line and via Solidity scripts.
 Supports Rust and Solidity
 Solidity:
 - [Solidity lang](https://soliditylang.org/) official website
 - [Introduction to smart contracts](https://docs.soliditylang.org/en/v0.8.24/introduction-to-smart-contracts.html) in Solidity